c-trimm/moment-recur/README.md

 ### Generating Dates
 It is also possible to generate dates from the rules.
 These functions require a starting date.
-The recurrence's start date will be used, but it is also possible to set a temporary "from" date using the `fromDate()` function.

 ```js
 var recurrence, nextDates;